 National Running Day: Portraits of Speed, Grace and Power

 Happy National Running Day.
-Lace up.
 Let’s go.